Arizona Child Support Calculator — Calculate Child Support

 How much is child support in Arizona?

-Arizona's Income Shares schedule is based on combined monthly gross income.
-With $6,500 combined monthly gross and 1 child, the basic combined obligation is approximately $900$1,000/month under the 2022 guidelines.
-If the non-custodial parent earns 55% of combined income, they owe approximately $495$550/month.
-Add health insurance and childcare proportionally.
-Use the calculator above for your specific Arizona estimate.
+The arizona child support calculator uses the Arizona Child Support Guidelines to calculate child support based on combined monthly gross income.
+With $6,500 combined monthly gross and 1 child, the amount of child support under the 2022 arizona child support guidelines is approximately $900–$1,000/month.
+If one parent earns 55% of combined income, their child support payment is approximately $495–$550/month.
+Add health insurance and childcare proportionally to calculate the total child support obligation.
+Use this arizona child support calculator for your specific child support calculation.

 When does child support end in Arizona?

-Under A.R.S. § 25-320(D), child support ends when the child turns 18.
-If the child is still in high school at 18, support continues until the child graduates or turns 19, whichever comes first.
-Arizona courts can also order support for a child with a disability beyond age 18.
-Post-secondary (college) support is not automatically ordered in Arizona; it requires a separate agreement or court order.
+Under A.R.S. § 25-320(D), a child support order in Arizona ends when the child turns 18.
+If the child is still in high school at 18, child support payments continue until graduation or age 19.
+Arizona courts can also order child support for a child with a disability beyond age 18.
+Post-secondary college support is not automatically included in court orders — it requires a separate agreement.
+Child custody and parenting time arrangements established during divorce affect how long the child support obligation runs in practice.

 How is child support calculated in Arizona?

 Arizona uses the Income Shares model, which combines both parents' incomes and divides the total child support obligation in proportion to each parent's earnings.
-The specific calculation follows the worksheets and schedules found in Income Shares model using both parents' adjusted gross income with the Arizona Schedule of Basic Support Obligations.
+The specific calculation follows the worksheets and schedules found in Income Shares model using both parents' combined adjusted gross income under Arizona Supreme Court Rule 9(D) and the Arizona Child Support Guidelines Schedule of Basic Support Obligations.
+Combined income up to approximately $20,000/month is fully scheduled; above that threshold, the court has discretion.
+Parenting time credit reduces the obligation when the non-custodial parent has 25%+ parenting time.
+Administered by the Arizona Department of Economic Security (DES) Division of Child Support Services (DCSS).
+Statute: A.R.S. § 25-320 and the guidelines promulgated thereunder..
 Additional factors like healthcare costs, childcare, and the custody arrangement can adjust the final figure.

 At what age does child support end in Arizona?